-As we have described in the previous reports, the ROV footage clearly shows an association between the presence of dorvilleid polychaetes and farming (see Table 5).
+As we have described in the previous reports, the ROV footage clearly shows an association between the presence of dorvilleid polychaetes and farming (see Table 5, Figure 16).
 The distribution of dorvilleids typically extends further from the cages than Beggiatoa, and dorvilleids are more commonly observed at external sites.
 In the September 2018 survey dorvilleids were observed on slightly fewer farm dives (61%) than in the two previous surveys - May (69%) and January 2018 (65%).
-In January 2019 (88%), there was an increase in the presence of dorvilleids on farm dives relative to the previous three surveys; however, their presence in the June 2019 survey decreased to 59% of farm dives.
+In January 2019 (88%), there was an increase in the presence of dorvilleids on farm dives relative to the previous three surveys; however, their presence in the June 2019 survey decreased to 69% of farm dives.
 This also corresponded to a decrease in abundance with less observations of the more abundant categories (i.e. > 300 dorvilleids in a dive) and more observations of the lowest category (i.e. 0-30 dorvilleids in a dive).
-There was also a major decrease in dorvilleids at the external sites; with dorvilleids observed on 18% of dives in June 2019 as compared to 61% in January 2019 and 39-43% across the three surveys prior to that.
-In the June 2019 survey dorvilleids were not observed at the external sites at levels greater than 30 dorvilleids per dive (Table 5, Figure 16).
+In the September 2019 survey their presence decreased to 51% of farm dives but there was an increase in the more abundant categories, and by January 2020 both their presence (76%) and abundance had increased relative to June 2019.
+This change is largely attributable to their increased presence and abundance at leases 3 and 5 (Figure 16)